strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Get notified of new SpacetimeDB server updates and update it in the Server Installer Window.

 📊 **Real-time Monitoring**
-   - Monitor server status and port availability directly in Unity.
+   - Monitor server status directly in Unity and send utility commands.
-   - View real-time server logs within the editor and save them.
+   - Server logs can be viewed in real-time within the editor and saved.
-   - Server errors are mirrored in the Unity console for easy debugging.
+   - Server log errors are mirrored in the Unity console for easy debugging.

 💾 **Backup and Restore**
-   - Create and restore highly compressed backups of your entire SpacetimeDB within WSL.
+   - Create and restore highly compressed backups of your entire SpacetimeDB within WSL Local.
    - Restore previous states in seconds.

 🔍 **Database Browser**